codio/knowledge/source/instructors/setupcourses/add-remove-students.rst

 Add Test Students
 ---------------
 You may view your course using the special student accounts Codio creates for you.
-There are three test student accounts available per course that allow you to view content from the student perspective.
+There are three test student accounts within your organization that allow you to view content from the student perspective.

 1. Navigate to the **Courses** page and select the course to open it.
 2. Click the **Students** tab and click the **Add a student** button.